Three footballers cheer on the pitch under floodlights after scoring a goal.

 UEFA Women’s EURO 2025

-AXA is a proud partner of UEFA Women’s EURO 2025.
-The 2025 European Football Championship will take place in Switzerland from July 2 to 27.
-With this commitment, we are investing in women’s football – and sports in general – to ensure it receives the attention it deserves.
-By sponsoring the UEFA Women’s EURO 2025, AXA is expanding its existing commitment to women’s football and will be part of the biggest European team sports event for women in 2025.
-The European Championship in Switzerland is also the biggest sports event to be staged solely by Switzerland since the World Cup in 1954.
+AXA was a proud partner of UEFA Women’s EURO 2025.
+The 2025 European Football Championship took place in Switzerland from July 2 to 27.
+With this commitment, we invested in women’s football – and female sports in general – to ensure it receives the attention it deserves.
+By sponsoring the UEFA Women’s EURO 2025, AXA expanded its existing commitment to women’s football and was a part of the biggest European team sports event for women in 2025.
+The European Championship in Switzerland was also the biggest sports event to be staged solely by Switzerland since the FIFA World Cup in 1954.

 Seeking more recognition for women athletes in the Swiss media